 After a very successful career, he retired in 1999 as a Suppression Division Battalion Commander with the Newark Fire Department in New Jersey.
 During his tenure in Newark, he served as Chief of Training, Commander of the Hazardous Materials Response Team, and Administrative Assistant to the Fire Chief.
 He also was a past Fire Chief and former Training Officer of the Adelphia Fire Company, located in the Adelphia section of Howell Township, New Jersey.

 How can the future firefighter get started into higher education in the fire service?

-The first thing you have to get in your mind, is you want to learn more than just what they are teaching you at the fire department.
+The first thing you have to get in your mind if you want to learn more than just what they are teaching you at the fire department.
 And to do that you can step right out and go to your local library.
-You can read many things in a library.
+You can read many things in the library.
 You can attend your department academy, county academy, State academy or the National Fire Academy.
 All of these offer great educational courses.
 But prior to starting, you have to determine, what you want to know.
 If you start out on a journey without a destination, you will never get to the destination.

 National Fire Academy FESHE Model Curriculum Associate’s (Core):